annadruzhinina/FrontEnd-Alike/README.md

 Front-End (All)

 - Finalized logo
-- Reviewed CSS design across pages for consistency
+- Reviewed and finalized CSS design across pages for consistency
 - Finished profile page, filtered delete buttons based on users
 - Added cropping to Cloudinary upload widget
--
+- Deployed on Netlify

-Added additional features for login/logout, search navigation, cart counter and item deletion Added Logo!
-Merged and tested on all machines that we were all able to access Ensured README was updated and code was commented
 Goal: Finalized project and prepared for presenting

 API Data